leesiongchan/react-native-esc-pos/README.md

 # React Native ESC/POS module

+## THIS PROJECT IS NOT MAINTAINED ANYMORE, YOU ARE WELCOME TO CREATE YOUR OWN FORK =)

 A React Native ESC/POS module to help you connect to your ESC/POS printer easily.
 It also has provide an intuitive way to design your layout, check below example to see how easy to get your layout ready!